-Indian consulate in Canada calls for action after Hindu temple vandalised with anti-India graffiti
+Indian consulate in Canada calls for action after temple vandalised with ‘anti-India graffiti’

 Walls of the temple were allegedly spray-painted with slogans criticising Prime Minister Narendra Modi and praising Khalistan leader Jarnail Singh Bhindranwale.

-The Consulate General of India in Toronto on Tuesday condemned the defacing of a Hindu temple in Mississauga, a city located next to Toronto, with anti-India graffiti.
+The Consulate General of India in Toronto on Tuesday condemned the defacing of a Hindu temple in Mississauga, a city located next to Toronto, with “anti-India graffiti”.

 A picture shared by the Hindu American Foundation on Twitter showed the white exterior walls of the temple spray-painted with slogans criticising Prime Minister Narendra Modi and praising Khalistan leader Jarnail Singh Bhindranwale.
 Scroll could not verify the image independently.